droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 As such, Erasmus asks the players and (if present) Lady Wachter to aid him in guarding Stella’s soul until the ritual is complete.
 ### The Wayward Souls
-One minute after Victor begins reading the ritual’s incantation from his spellbook, five **[Phantom Knights](https://2e.aonprd.com/Monsters.aspx?ID=3135)** appear from the clouds of mist that surround the players in the Ethereal Plane.
+One minute after Victor begins reading the ritual’s incantation from his spellbook, five **[Ghost Commoners](https://2e.aonprd.com/Monsters.aspx?ID=3007)** appear from the clouds of mist that surround the players in the Ethereal Plane.
 (While in the Ethereal Plane, these specters have no damage resistances and lose their ***incorporeal movement*** feature).

 The specters drift through the air toward Stella, reaching out to seize her as they whisper the following phrases in haunted, rasping tones: